Learn how to make graffiti art from your photos in Adobe Photoshop, using filters and adjustments.

 Change the Blend Mode of the Graffiti Effect layer to Lighter Color.

 Click the second icon at the bottom of the Layers panel to add a Layer Mask to the Graffiti Effect layer.
-Pick the Brush Tool and use the Grunge Brush to paint inside the Layer Mask using color
+Pick the Brush Tool and use the Grunge Brush to paint inside the Layer Mask using the color

 #000000 to hide some details.